samirsaliba/samirsaliba/README.md

 ### Hi there 👋

-- 🌱 currently focused in finishining my master's research in xAI (xai + data mining)
+- 🌱 currently focused in finishing my master's research in xAI for timeseries
 - 😄 he/him ele/dele

 <!--